 The 2019 Australian Infrastructure Audit identiﬁes the opportunity for further economic growth in Northern Australia through natural resources, such as rare earth materials including lithium.

 The proposal is for increasing capacity at the Pilbara ports, which will need to be considered as a network of ports including the Ports of Hedland, Campier and Ashburton.

 Options include making better use of the existing port infrastructure, major upgrades to port facilities or developing new port infrastructure.
 It could also include developing new land for port activities and landside improvements, such as a logistics hub or road access upgrades.

-This initiative captures the previous Priority Initiative for Port Hedland port capacity, which was submitted to Infrastructure Australia by RDA Pilbara.
+This proposal captures the previous Priority Initiative for Port Hedland port capacity, which was submitted to Infrastructure Australia by RDA Pilbara.
 It was updated in February 2021 to recognise the capacity constraints across the network of ports in the Pilbara, based on a WA Government submission.

 Proponent to develop potential investment options (Stage 2 of Infrastructure Australia’s Assessment Framework).